 Built in 1908, by Bethlehem Steel of Baltomre, Maryland (hull #44) as the S.O.C.
 No. 19 for the Standard Oil Company of New York, New York.

 In 1915, the marine department of the company was reorganized as the Standard Transportation Company of New York, New York.
-And, the tug was renamed as the S.T.
+Where the tug was renamed as the S.T.
 Co.
 No. 19.

 In 1932, the tug was transferred to the ownership of the Socony Vacum Oil Company of New York, New York.
 Where she was renamed as the Socony 19.
 However, in 1954, The company became the Socony Mobil Oil Company.
 In 1963, the company was renamed as "Mobilgas" then just as "Mobil."